swhitehall/swhitehall.github.io/resume.md

 - Compilation of the Hybrid Coordinate Ocean Model (HYCOM) to investigate upper ocean conditions in the Caribbean
 -  Assisted with the National Oceanic and Atmospheric Administration (NOAA) Satellite Focused Saharan Air Layer (SAL) Evaluation
 - Created case studies of severe weather which impacted the Caribbean
+- Investigated the efficiency and concentrations of ice nucleating particles in dust rich and dust poor environments in Barbadosin collaboration with the University of Leeds